Post by Graveyardbride on Oct 16, 2018 15:13:03 GMT -5

 Mansfield Training School and Hospital (Mansfield).
 The University of Connecticut acquired this defunct institution at 201 Middle Turnpike after it closed in 1993.
 Opened in 1860 as the Connecticut School for Imbeciles, for 133 years the mental health hospital housed and “treated” thousands of patients.
 Thanks to the National Register of Historic Places, the buildings are still standing.
 Is the location haunted?
 A UConn spokesman told The Hartford Courant the university is unaware of any ghost sightings.
 But according to Damned Connecticut, there have been reports of apparitions, “spirit mist” and unexplained noises.
 And, of course, no one can claim the old buildings don’t look haunted which is one of the primary reasons the location is a favorite destination for both filmmakers and thrill-seekers.

 Mary’s Grave (New Haven).
 On Oct.
 15, 1872, 48-year-old Mary Hart collapsed at noon and was pronounced dead exactly 12 hours later – at midnight.
 She was buried in Evergreen Cemetery at 769 Ella T. Grasso Blvd.
 The following night, her aunt had a dream that Mary had been buried alive.
 When the coffin was disinterred, Mary’s fingernails were broken and bloody from clawing at the lid of her coffin.
 The huge pink granite stone marking her grave reads: “The people shall be troubled at midnight and pass away.”
-According to legend, Mary’s unhappy spirit wanders the cemetery and anyone who visits her grave at midnight will die a horrible death.
+According to legend, the unhappy spirit of “Midnight Mary” wanders the cemetery and those caught at her grave at night when the clock strikes 12 will die an unpleasant death.

 Monte Cristo Cottage (New London).
 Eugene O’Neill’s childhood summer home (above) at 325 Pequot Avenue is said to be haunted by the playwright’s mother.
 There have been reports of phantom footsteps, laughter and giggling, cold spots and feelings of being followed.
 O’Neill memorialized his dysfunctional family in his play A Long Day’s Journey into Night, which he wrote at Monte Cristo.